-Newport Rhode Island is often known for sailing, picturesque restaurants, and an active late-night scene.
+Newport Rhode Island is often known for sailing, picturesque restaurants, beautiful Mansions, and an active late-night scene.
 But there is so much more to this seaside city, including lots of things to do in Newport RI with kids.
 I grew up in Newport County, and always loved going into Newport.
-Whether you are looking for a quintessential ocean experience, or want to see things unique to Newport, there are many different options for what to do in Newport.
+Whether you are looking for a quintessential ocean experience, or want to see things unique to Newport, there are many different options for what to do in Newport RI with kids.
 Here are our favorites.

 Things to Do in Newport RI With Kids